 If you are looking to consult with a counselor, please call (727) 873-4422 (option 2) to make an appointment for a brief consultation or request to speak with any available counselor if this is an urgent matter.

 The Wellness Center is pleased to offer Relax-a-Bull, a drop-in workshop teaching stress management skills, now in an online format.
-The Fall 2020 Relax-a-Bull schedule is as follows:
+The Spring 2021 Relax-a-Bull schedule is as follows:

 Relax-a-Bull serves as a source of support for students to share about their stressors and develop coping skills.
 Students can express their experiences with current stressors in their lives, and learn healthy ways to deal with these stressors.